rmwc/rmwc/README.md

 - Bugfixes for Selects, Sliders, Lists, and Chips
 - Updated all dependencies
 - See the changelog for more details.

-v5.6.0 is a maintenance release, no breaking changes :)

-V5.5.0 is live with some great new features!
-- Added the concept of "danger" buttons for those destructive actions
-- SnackbarQueue is a new way to easily create notifications from anywhere in your app
-- DialogQueue emulates the browsers built in alert, confirm, and prompt apis and gives you an easy way to create dialogs from anywhere in your app
-- Full docs search has been added so make navigating a bit easier
-- The docs have a new domain, rmwc.io
-- Upgraded to material-components-web 2.x.x which includes a host of fixes and cleanup

-V5 is officially out!
-RMWC has been completely rewritten in Typescript while also knocking out about a years worth of tech debt and improving things across the board.
-You can expect better typing, better performance, better integration with material-components-web, and just better everything.
-All of this was done with as few breaking changes as possible, so upgrading should be relatively painless.

-Your quick migration guide:

-- React 16.3 is the new min version to take advantage of React Fragments, Ref Forwarding, and the new Context Api.
-If you need React 15 support, you'll have to stay on 4.x.x and below.
-- The library has been rewritten in Typescript instead of Flow.
-At this time, Flow types are no longer supported.
-Please comment on issue #407 If you're interested in bringing these back
-- Changelog couldn't be generated for this release, see the release notes for the full details 🚀 https://opencollective.com/rmwc/updates/5-0-0-a-giant-leap-for-rmwc

 *View all release notes* 👉 https://opencollective.com/rmwc/updates